songglory2022/cse15l-lab-reports/Week 1 – Remote Access and the Filesystem.md

 *ls-lat means to command all the files by the time order and it will be list long(detailed).<br/>

-*ls -a means to command all the files that starts with.
+*ls -a means to command all the files that starts with '.'
 ![images](Lab1screenshot22.png)
 ![images](Lab1screenshot23.png)